alecbalec/MMM-MyStandings/README.md

 # MMM-MyStandings
-MagicMirror module to get ESPN standings for the major US sports
+MagicMirror module to get ESPN standings for the major US sports including the English Premier League
 # MMM-MyStandings
-MagicMirror module to get ESPN standings for the major US sports.
-I was inspired by MMM-MyScoreboard and figured that this will compliment it nicely.
+MagicMirror module to get ESPN standings for the major US sports including the English Premier League.
+This is a my fork of MMM-MyStanding  and figured that the English Premier League will compliment it nicely.
 The module will rotate through different sports.
 If you only want to show one sport or one division, the module will just display one without rotating.

 ## API